National Agrarian Party: Conservatism, radicalism, agrarianism

 In time, the PNA adopted another slogan: Rod mult, bun și cu preț ("More, better, valuable bearings").
 This notion reflected its commitment to an agrarian economy, which Goga identified as the core of Romania's potential for export, in tandem with the Romanianization of labor and capital.
 Its leadership promised to suspend payments on Romania's external debt; in exchange, it promised a tax reform that would benefit both local and foreign investors.
-Goga's agrarianism rested on the notion that peasants were a unifying factor, their shared culture transcending regional divisions.
+Goga's agrarianism was identified as the main point of attraction by recruits such as Dumitru Topciu; it rested on the notion that peasants were a unifying factor, their shared culture transcending regional divisions.
 In 1935, Valjean similarly proclaimed that all classes were "subordinate to the plowmen".
 His PNA intended to make the smallholders key players in Romania's economy, encouraging credit unions and land purchase, as well as describing a future in which labor and its product would be more expensive; it also promised to enact agricultural dirigisme, with tools such as a state plan for developing agriculture, pomology, sericulture, and handicrafts.

 In parallel, Goga's intellectual debt to corporatism took form as promises to enact class collaboration, or "harmonious solidarity between workers, peasants and all other productive forces".
 Historian Oltea Rășcanu Gramaticu, who focused on the politics of Tutova County, noted that the PNA enjoyed "some popularity", due to its "radical solutions for revitalizing small plots owned by the peasants".
 However, as argued by researchers Cornel Popescu and George Daniel Ungureanu, the PNA was agrarian "in name", and had a mostly right-wing program.
 While seeking ways to improve the peasants' economic status, the party pledged itself to administrative reform and a full clampdown on corruption.
 By October 1932, its deputies were engaged in a public confrontation with the PNȚ cabinet, headed by Alexandru Vaida-Voevod, over the issue of debt relief.
 Goga wanted most of the small- and mid-sized plots to be cleared of debt with state support, and wanted to extend that principle to public debt held by urban localities.
 He also wanted communes to exercise more control over local tribunals.
 Such proposals were balanced out by the PNA's adversity toward decentralizing projects, in which Goga saw evidence of pushes for Transylvanian autonomism, as endorsed by the PNȚ.
 The PNA understood administrative reform to be necessary, but would only commit itself to projects which would befit "national unity as an instinct".